-Steven Y. Brumfield, CMCA, AMS, PCAM, 2019 – 2020 President, Foundation for Community Association Research
+Steven Y. Brumfield, CMCA, AMS, PCAM, Vice President & National Director, Community Association Group

 In his role as a Vice President for Toll Brothers (“Toll”), Steven is National Director of Toll’s Community Association Group.
 He leads a team of seasoned community association professionals and is Toll’s primary liaison for community association matters in all fifty of their markets across twenty-two states.

 Steven was the Assistant Director of Community Associations for Toll from 2003-2007.
 He re-joined Toll in 2013 after several years as Vice President of Operations for one of the nation’s largest community association management firms.
 In that capacity, he was responsible for a team of hundreds of community association management professionals across seven different states.
 Prior to 2003, Steven worked as a Senior Property Manager for a firm in northern Virginia, and a firm in central Florida.
 He holds numerous industry designations, has been licensed by the state of Florida as a community association manager and real estate broker, and has been certified in California as a community association manager.
 Previous to his career in community association management and development, Steven spent several years as Vice President of a family-owned custom home building company.

 Steven is a past national President of CAI, past President and current director of the Foundation for Community Association Research, and serves on national and chapter-level committees for CAI, as well.
 He is a veteran of the United States Marine Corps and served in Operations Desert Shield and Desert Storm.
 Steven is based at Toll’s corporate headquarters in Horsham, Pennsylvania.